 6) End civil asset forfeitures; End no-knock warrants;

-7) Redefine what “policing” means and retool the police (not defund the police), more and better collaborations and partnerships between the police, community and faith based organizations, social services, and others;
+7) Redefine what “policing” means and retool the police (not defund the police), more and better collaborations and partnerships between law enforcement, community and faith based organizations, social services, local elected, civic and community leaders, and others.
+Expand and redefine community policing with all of the necessary support and resources.
+Our police, our prosecutors, and our defense attorneys need to be properly and fairly funded.
+We need all of them to do their much-need jobs;

 10) Consolidate smaller and less well-trained police departments into larger and more well-trained police departments;